 Overall, there was no change in smoking tobacco from intake to follow-up (see Figure 2A.20).
-Most individuals reported smoking tobacco in the 6 months before entering the recovery center (83.4%) and in the 6 months before follow-up (83.0%).
-The percent of individuals reporting use of vaporized nicotine (e.g., battery-powered nicotine delivery devices that vaporize a liquid mixture consisting of propylene glycol, glycerin, flavorings, nicotine, and other chemicals) was nearly one-third at intake and more than one-third at follow-up, with no significant change.
-The percent of individuals who reported using smokeless tobacco decreased slightly, but not significantly, from intake (20.8%) to follow-up (16.8%).
+Most individuals reported smoking tobacco in the 6 months before entering the recovery center (87.8%) and in the 6 months before follow-up (84.5%).
+The percent of individuals reporting use of vaporized nicotine (e.g., battery-powered nicotine delivery devices that vaporize a liquid mixture consisting of propylene glycol, glycerin, flavorings, nicotine, and other chemicals) was more than one-third at intake and more than one-fourth at follow-up, with no significant change.
+The percent of individuals who reported using smokeless tobacco decreased significantly from intake (22.3%) to follow-up (13.4%).

 At intake, clients were asked how old they were when they began smoking regularly (on a daily basis).
-RCOS clients reported, on average, that they began smoking regularly at 16.0 years old.a a Twenty-three clients reported they had never smoked regularly.
+RCOS follow-up clients reported, on average, that they began smoking regularly at 15.9 years old.a a Twenty-eight clients reported they had never smoked regularly.